orangejuice/blog/data/activity/movie-七宝奇谋-1985/record.en.md

 date: 2019-10-20 05:55:36+08:00
 douban:
   rating: 7.5
-  subtitle: 1985 / USA / Comedy Family Adventure / Richard Donner / Sean Astin
+  subtitle: 1985 / USA / Comedy Family Adventure / Directed by Richard Donner /
-    Josh Brolin
+    Starring Sean Astin, Josh Brolin
 ---

-A childish and innocent story, contrived but enough to attract a child.
-This is a part of many people's childhood memories, as expected, I've watched it before.
-But I can only remember that I've watched it, not where, and with whom I watched it.
-It feels like I've lost something.
+A childish yet innocent story, it's contrived but enough to captivate a child.
+It appears to be a part of many people's childhood memories, and indeed I have seen it too.
+But I only remember that I've seen it, not where or with whom.
+It feels like something's lost.